-- Google Signals (a feature that is responsible for collecting additional data about users, e.g. demographics) can be disabled for particular regions.
+- Google Signals (a feature responsible for collecting additional data about users, e.g. demographics) can be disabled for particular regions.

 - You can mark particular events as non-personalized ads.
-This means that those events will not be used in building your retargeting audiences.
+Those events will not be used in building your retargeting audiences.

 - You can set data retention to 2 months (this applies to explorations)

 - You can easily delete the data of a particular user (if he/she contacts you and asks to do so)

 - Data deletion is more accurate and allows you to delete only a subset of data